Dogs with Underbites: Causes, Care, and Breeds to Watch For

 Causes of Underbites in Dogs

-It’s important for pet owners and vets to know why dogs get underbites.
+Pet owners and vets need to know why dogs get underbites.
 Underbites, or malocclusions, come from genetics and growth issues.
 These happen as dogs grow and mature.

 Genetic Factors